jrmils89/comic-side-chooser/readme.md

 # Technologies

 This is an Node.JS / Express app.
 MongoDB is the DB being used.
 Templates and layouts are done with EJS. jQuery/jQuery UI/Javascript are used on the client side to handle much of the user interactions and rendering the charts.
+The chat features are implemented using socket.io.

 # 3rd Party Data & Credit